Chevrolet 90° V6 engine: L35 and LF6 SCPI and MPFI

 Major design changes were made to the 262 cid V6 for the 1996 model year.
 Like other small block Chevrolet V8s, the 262 cid engine received redesigned heads which had improved airflow and combustion efficiency.
 These heads are referred to as Vortec heads.

-The engine block was revised with structural reinforcing ribs up front eliminating the two freeze plugs (on the front and back) along with an alloy oil pan (for the S10, Blazer, and Jimmy).
-The 1996+ cast aluminum oil pan has 12 bolts where a 16 bolt oil pan from the earlier 4.3 does not interchange.
-These 262 cid (1996-2000) came with a redesigned 4L60-E transmission with a removable bellhousing which bolts to the oil pan.
+The engine block was revised with structural reinforcing ribs up front eliminating the two freeze plugs (on the front and back) along with an alloy oil pan (for the S-10, Blazer, and Jimmy).
+The 1996+ cast aluminum oil pan has 12 bolts where a 16-bolt oil pan from the earlier 4.3 does not interchange.
+These 262 cid (1996–2000) engines came with a redesigned 4L60-E transmission with a removable bellhousing which bolts to the oil pan.

-Crankshafts manufactured for the 1999 model year (to the end of 262 cid production) had a pilot hole depth of 1.41 in when coupled to the LSx-based 4L60E, which had a redesigned torque converter pilot hub which is longer and used with a 300 mm stator shaft).
-The torque converter pilot hub is longer than the early 4L60E (similar in appearance to the 700R4 c.
-1993-95) or the second generation variants (incorporating a removable bellhousing) with the GMT330 or 1996-2000 C/K series.
+Crankshafts manufactured for the 1999 model year (to the end of 262 cid production) had a pilot hole depth of 1.41 in when coupled to the LSx-based 4L60E, which had a redesigned torque converter pilot hub (which was longer and was used with a 300 mm stator shaft).
+The torque converter pilot hub was longer than the early 4L60E (similar in appearance to the 1993–1995 700R4) or the second generation variants (incorporating a removable bellhousing) with the GMT330 or 1996–1998 C/K series.

 This engine came in two versions, the LF6 rated at 175-180 hp, and the L35 rated at 180-200 hp.
 Only the S-series pick-ups used the LF6, while the full-size trucks, vans and Blazer and Jimmy used the L35 version.
 The L35 was optional on the S-Series trucks.